CreatorKit/creator-docs/creatorkit/Glossary.md

 **IoT** - Abbreviation of "Internet of Things".
 IoT is a concept in which many devices are connected together to work more efficiently/effectively.
 Any system in which multiple devices are connected together and connected to the Internet can be considered to be an IoT system.

-**Contrained Device** - This term is a catch-all for very simple devices that connect to your Ci40 in a local network.
+**Constrained Device** - This term is a catch-all for very simple devices that connect to your Ci40 in a local network.
 Your Clicker boards included in the kit are an example of a Constrained Device.

-**OpenWRT** - This is the Linux distribution used on Ci40 for the Creator Kit projects.
-Ci40 can run a variety of operating systems, but OpenWRT is used in these examples.
-[Openwrt website](https://openwrt.org/)
+**OpenWrt** - This is the Linux distribution used on Ci40 for the Creator Kit projects.
+Ci40 can run a variety of operating systems, but OpenWrt is used in these examples.
+[OpenWrt website](https://openwrt.org/)

 **6LowPAN** - 6LoWPAN is an acronym of IPv6 over Low power Wireless Personal Area Networks.
 It is designed for connecting small remote devices together.